isblab/prism/README.md

 One can also provide a folder containing superposed models in RMF3 or RMF format.

 #### Type 3.
 Set of PDB files (PDB)
-PrISM also supports Protein Data Bank (.pdb) files of structurally superposed model ensembles.
+PrISM supports Protein Data Bank (.pdb) files of structurally superposed model ensembles.

+#### Type 4.
+DCD input (DCD)
+PrISM can read binary DCD (.dcd) files for atomic coordinates.
+Here a RMF file would be required to read the mass, radius and particle name of every bead.

 ### Outputs
 There are two outputs at the end of a successful run.
 The first, `annotations_cl*.txt`, provides bead-wise records of the bead name, type (high, low or medium precision), class, patch identity and bead spread value.
 This is used as the input to the `color_precision.py` script.
 The second type of files, `low_prec.txt` and `high_prec.txt` gives bead composition for low and high precision patches respectively.